 At the Utah Division of Wildlife Resources, we believe wildlife is valuable to everyone.
-We serve the people of Utah as trustees and guardians of the state's fish and wildlife, always working to maintain sustainable and diverse populations.
+We serve the people of Utah as trustees and guardians of the state's wildlife, always working to maintain sustainable and diverse populations.
 Our employees strive for the highest levels of integrity, professionalism, accountability, teamwork and cooperation.

 This strategic plan provides our employees with clear direction about who we are, what we do and how we will conduct ourselves.
 Our director and leadership team prepared this plan to serve as a high-level outline for the agency.
 All of our programs and workplans should tie into the goals and objectives of this plan and provide demonstrable value to the public.